-5 PIC - COC ADVISORY BOARD
+5 O'AHU COC BOARD

-5.1 PIC - COC ADVISORY BOARD STRUCTURE
+5.1 O'AHU COC BOARD STRUCTURE

-- 5.1.1 The PIC CoC Advisory Board is comprised of representatives from agencies that serve persons, families, youth and veterans experiencing homelessness, at risk of homelessness or those with a history of homelessness as well as representatives from school districts, mental health agencies, hospitals, universities, affordable housing developers, public housing offices, law enforcement agencies, government departments, businesses, social service providers, advocates of persons experiencing homelessness and any other identified stakeholder that benefits the mission of the CoC to the extent these stakeholders are represented in the geographic area and available to participate. - 5.1.2 One board member may represent the interests of more than one homeless subpopulation, and the board must represent all subpopulations within the CoC to the extent that someone is available and willing to represent that subpopulation on the board.
-The PIC CoC Advisory Board is established by the CoC in accordance with the process approved.
-(Reference Appendix A 24 Code of Federal Regulations (CFR) part 578.7(a) (3)). - 5.1.3 No more than one representative from the same organization may serve on the PIC CoC Advisory Board. - 5.1.3.1 On a case-by-case basis, subject to approval of the PIC CoC Advisory Board, the at-large and homeless/formerly homeless positions may be exempt from the maximum number of representatives from the same organization. - 5.1.4 The PIC CoC Advisory Board is comprised of the following positions: - 5.1.4.1 Chair - 5.1.4.2 Vice Chair - 5.1.4.3 Secretary - 5.1.4.4 Treasurer - 5.1.4.5 Chair of Planning and Housing Committee - 5.1.4.6 Chair of Data Committee - 5.1.4.7 Chair of Advocacy Committee - 5.1.4.8 Chair of Membership Relations Committee - 5.1.4.9 Chair of the Awareness and Communications Committee - 5.1.4.10 Chair of CES Oversight - 5.1.4.11 OYAB Committee Chair - 5.1.4.11.1 State Representative designated by the Governor - 5.1.4.11.2 City Representative designated by the Mayor - 5.1.4.11.3 Persons with lived experience of homelessness
+- 5.1.1 The O'ahu CoC Board is comprised of representatives from agencies that serve persons, families, youth and veterans experiencing homelessness, at risk of homelessness or those with a history of homelessness as well as representatives from school districts, mental health agencies, hospitals, universities, affordable housing developers, public housing offices, law enforcement agencies, government departments, businesses, social service providers, advocates of persons experiencing homelessness and any other identified stakeholder that benefits the mission of the CoC to the extent these stakeholders are represented in the geographic area and available to participate. - 5.1.2 One board member may represent the interests of more than one homeless subpopulation, and the board must represent all subpopulations within the CoC to the extent that someone is available and willing to represent that subpopulation on the board.
+The O'ahu CoC Board is established by the CoC in accordance with the process approved.
+(Reference Appendix A 24 Code of Federal Regulations (CFR) part 578.7(a) (3)). - 5.1.3 No more than one representative from the same organization may serve on the O'ahu CoC Board. - 5.1.3.1 On a case-by-case basis, subject to approval of the O'ahu CoC Board, the at-large and homeless/formerly homeless positions may be exempt from the maximum number of representatives from the same organization. - 5.1.4 The O'ahu CoC Board is comprised of the following positions: - 5.1.4.1 Chair - 5.1.4.2 Vice Chair - 5.1.4.3 Secretary - 5.1.4.4 Treasurer - 5.1.4.5 Chair of Planning Committee - 5.1.4.6 Chair of Data Committee - 5.1.4.7 Chair of Awareness Committee - 5.1.4.8 Chair of Advocacy Committee - 5.1.4.9 Chair of the Organizational Development Committee - 5.1.4.10 Chair of the Communications Committee - 5.1.4.11 Chair of CES Oversight - 5.1.4.12 OYAB Committee Chair - 5.1.4.13 Persons with lived experience of homelessness - 5.1.4.14 At-Large members representing homeless subpopulations not already represented by other Board members - 5.1.4.15 At-Large members representing their communities and committed to the mission of the CoC - 5.1.5 The board will contain a maximum of 17 members.